-Candidates have to perform physical activities that include weekly run of 10kms in 60 minutes, rope climbing, and horse riding among others.
+Candidates have to perform physical activities that include a weekly run of 10kms in 60 minutes, rope climbing, and horse riding among others.
 Those who stammer while speaking can not opt for a career as a

-There are three steps involved in the selection procedure of IPS officer.
+There are three steps involved in the selection procedure of the IPS officer.
 Go through below to get the details about the exam

 Step 1: Preliminary exam